 So, I mentioned that ledger earlier – the box that keeps a record of all the transactions, right?
-Well, miners are the one who keep it updated with every new transaction going through the network.
+Well, miners are the ones who keep it updated with every new transaction going through the network.
 And, in exchange, for maintaining that ledger, miners are rewarded with Bitcoins.
-Therefore, every single time, a miner adds a new block of transaction to that ledger, they get rewarded in newly minted Bitcoin.
+Therefore, every single time, a miner adds a new block of transactions to that ledger, they get rewarded in newly minted Bitcoin.
 Simple as that.

 Grandma: Ohh, that’s simple, then why don’t you become a miner, son?
-You’re awake all night in front of your laptop anway.
+You’re awake all night in front of your laptop anyway.
 You can get a lot of Bitcoins and we can buy a new cow.

-Well, that’s because the difficulty rate…..
+Well, that’s because of the difficulty rate…..
 Ughh never mind.
 That’s all for today grandma, now I need to go learn more about the bonding curve.

 So, that’s all you need to understand about Bitcoin grandma.
 Hope you’re taking your medicines on time.

 Disclaimer: This is not financial advice, neither for you nor for your grandma.
 All grandmas should do their own research to talk to their grandkids before investing.